 In the 19th century, a man living in present-day Liberia dreamed of the first script for his native Vai language.
 Today linguistic anthropologists are digging into the script’s evolution—and what the changes over the past two centuries reveal about human cognition and society.

-Get our newest stories delivered to your inbox every Friday.
+Get our newsletter with new stories delivered to your inbox every Friday.

 In a new book, an anthropologist explores how oil palm plantations in West Papua are upending Indigenous Marind communities' ways of life.
 In this excerpt, Marind villagers call upon their plant and animal kin to confront a map used by the oil palm industry.

 Evidence from various sciences reveals that there are diverse ways of being male, female, or both.
 An anthropologist argues that embracing these truths will help humans flourish.